 Students may request a transfer of credits from courses taken at other accredited colleges and universities.
-The Vice President of Academic Affairs makes final determination of transfer credits.
-In order to transfer, science and liberal arts courses must be completed with a minimum grade of "C" and science courses (Anatomy and Physiology I and II, Microbiology), Introduction to Psychology and Human Development must be current within the last eight (8) years.
+The Vice President of Academic & Student Affairs makes final determination of transfer credits.
+In order to transfer, science and liberal arts courses, they must be completed with a minimum grade of "C".
+Science courses, Anatomy and Physiology I & II and, Microbiology, must be current within the last eight (8) years.
 Applicants are required to have official sealed transcripts mailed to the Office of Admissions at RVCC.